UPDATE

 • Civil liability

-• Basic principles of identifying and locating defendants to include public records and confidentially, and surveillance
+• Basic principles of identifying and locating defendants, including public records, confidentiality, and surveillance

 • Contracts

-• Training in use of force and degrees of force, including verbal
+• Using force and degrees of force, including verbal

 • Safety techniques